Number 19 on our Deployment Bucket List was to visit a state park that we had never been to before.

-Even though I lived in Northwest Florida for more than 20 years before I married the Army and moved across the country.
-But sadly, I had never visited many of the state parks in my area.
+Even though I lived in Northwest Florida for more than 20 years before I married into the Army I had never visited many of the state parks in the area.
 I guess it’s just something you always think you’ll get around to and never do, but since it was on my list, I had to go to one, obviously.

 I was told before we went to the park that we might want to call ahead and make sure that there is water flowing over the fall.
 Apparently, in times of drought or low water table, the waterfall is little more than a trickle.

-After snapping some pictures at the waterfall and enjoying it’s cool mist, we continued on the boardwalk to the lake for a swim.
+After snapping some pictures at the waterfall and enjoying it’s cool mist, we continued along the boardwalk to the lake.
 The kids had a blast swimming and playing on the sandy beach.